tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ## Save the request

 1. In Postman, click the **Save** button (next to Send).
-2. In the Save Request dialog box, create a new collection (for example, weather) by typing the collection name in the **"Or create new collection"** box.
+1. In the Save Request dialog box, in the **Request Name** box at the top of the dialog box, type a friendly name for the request, such as "Mashape Weather endpoint."
-3. In the **Request Name** box at the top of the dialog box, type a friendly name for the request, such as "Mashape Weather endpoint."
+3. Scroll down in the dialog box, and next to **"Or create new collection"**, create a new collection by typing the collection name in the box.
+Collections are simply groups to organize your saved requests.
 4. Click **Save.**

 Saved endpoints appear in the left side pane under Collections.

 ## Make requests for the other endpoint

-Enter details into Postman for the other endpoint for the Mashape Weather API:
+Enter details into Postman for the `weatherdata` endpoint for the Mashape Weather API:

 * https://simple-weather.p.mashape.com/weatherdata

 {: .note}
 The Accept header tells the browser what format you will accept the response in.
-Whereas the first two endpoints (aqi and weather) use <code>text/plain</code>, the Accept header for the <code>weatherdata</code> endpoint is <code>application/json</code>.
+Whereas the first two endpoints (`aqi` and `weather`) use `text/plain`, the Accept header for the `weatherdata` endpoint is `application/json`.

 When you save these other endpoints, click the arrow next to Save and choose **Save As**.
 Then choose your collection and request name.
 (Otherwise you'll overwrite the settings of the existing request.)